cyoung43/airflow-demo/README.md

         - Grab the id that comes immediately after the `connections/`.
 This is the airbyte job that airflow will trigger (`85dd4962-e5c5-4a50-9a08-f8a4a0bad026`)
         - In this project, the id is set as an airflow variable, which is then pulled into the dag as `NBA`
     * When the dag is triggered, airflow will send a `POST` request to airbyte api that will trigger the specified job
+4. In theory, this should work, but due to Docker networking issues it will probably fail.
+Check out the [debugging](#docker-networking) section below

 ### Debugging
 #### Docker Networking